 It’s important to remember that this is NOT a “winner takes all” scenario.
 The relative outcome of each Opinion will decide how much $COR is redistributed.
 If one Opinion’s ROI is far greater than the others, the redistributed amount will be bigger than if the competing Opinions are closer in their results.

-After the $COR prizes are distributed between the Opinions, each participant (creator and backer alike) will be awarded $COR from the prize pool, based on how much $COR they initially contributed.
+After the $COR prizes are distributed between the Opinions, each participant (creator and backer alike) will be awarded $COR from the prize pool, based on how much $COR they contributed.

 This ensures a fair system, based on merit and contribution.